3 Outperforming Active ETFs Of 2014

 Investors should note that all gains were way short of last year's monumental show, though in line with yearly gain averages for the most part.

-While it becomes a little hard to scoop up profits from passively managed vanilla ETFs amid broader market troubles, a look at the YTD performance of the Active ETFs makes sense.
+While it becomes a little hard to scoop up profits from passively managed vanilla U.S. ETFs amid broader market troubles, a look at the YTD performance of the Active ETFs makes sense.
 Actively managed ETFs are on the rise these days as issuers are eagerly looking for ways to outperform the benchmark indices.

 This corner of the ETF market still has a long way to go and is often overlooked by investors due to their illiquid nature and higher costs compared with passive funds.
 There are over 120 unleveraged active ETFs in the space with total AUM of nearly $17.5 billion.